NameIsA/NameIsA/README.md

  I can code in JavaScript, HTML, CSS, PHP, and C#, and I've been into web development for about 3 years now.

- I break everything I touch, more or less :D
+ I commonly give opinions on things such as privacy, security, etc. I believe that cybercrime would be much less frequent if people took precuations for their own security.
 </details>

 <details>